 21 fun things to do in Budapest in 3 days

 Similarly to other historic European cities, Budapest itself is a monument worth visiting.
-The buildings and the streets are beautiful, with a Belle Époque architecture and full of life with both locals and tourists.
+The buildings and the streets are beautiful, with Belle Époque architecture, and full of life for both locals and tourists.
 But with a bonus: the Hungarians are very good-looking and stylish, particularly the women.

-Andrássy Avenue, Váci Utca, banks of the Danube and the castle district are your best options if you want to walk around Budapest.
+Andrássy Avenue, Váci Utca, the banks of the Danube, and the castle district are your best options if you want to walk around Budapest.
 You can do this by yourself and explore Budapest on your own.
-But one other great option is to take a walking tour and learn about the city while going to the places you most want to visit.
+But another great option is to take a walking tour and learn about the city while going to the places you most want to visit.

 One of the most surprising things you can find wandering around Budapest is the Ronald Reagan Statue.